Till Eulenspiegel: Dance

 In 1916, choreographer Vaslav Nijinsky created the ballet Till Eulenspiegel set to Till Eulenspiegels lustige Streiche, Op.
 28. by Richard Strauss.
 The libretto was by Vaslav Nijinsky, after Charles De Coster and the costumes were by Robert Edmond Jones.
 The work premiered on 23 October 1916 at the Manhattan Opera House in New York City.

 Films

 In 1956, the film Les Aventures de Till L'Espiègle was made by Gérard Philipe and Joris Ivens, which adapted De Coster's novel.
 (English title: "Bold Adventure").
 The film was a French-East German co-production.

-In 1965, the belgian animated short Chomophobia, made by Raoul Servais, features Eulenspiegel.
+In 1965, the Belgian animated short Chomophobia, made by Raoul Servais, features Eulenspiegel.

 In 1973, Walter van der Kamp directed Uilenspiegel, a Dutch film.

-Rainer Simon directed Till Eulenspiegel in 1975, which was an East-German production made for State Television.
-Due to Nudity, it was not suitable for children as State Television banned airing the film before 7pm (this version is an adult version).
+Rainer Simon directed Till Eulenspiegel in 1975, which was an East German production made for State Television.
+Due to nudity, it was not suitable for children as State Television banned airing the film before 7pm.

 Ulenspiegel (Legenda o Tile), was a 1976 Soviet film, based on De Coster's novel, and directed by Aleksandr Alov and Vladimir Naumov, "The Legend of Till Ullenspiegel" (1976).

 In 2003, Eberhard Junkersdorf adapted the story into a feature-length animated film.

 In 2014, Christian Theede directed the film Till Eulenspiegel.